energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

 - Is EW-AI "part of" EW-DOS or is it separate (it might belong in the EW-DOS Utilities or Toolkit area)?

+- The whole project could also be done on the dotnet core/MVC tech stack also (and it could be ported to that platform later also if desired).

-- This project is a CONCEPTUAL PROTOTYPE demonstrating end-to-end EW-DOS -> OCEAN connectivity and should be considered to deliver ALPHA level software.
-Not included:
+- This project is a conceptual prototype demonstrating end-to-end EW-DOS <--> OCEAN connectivity and should be considered to ALPHA level software.
+Out of scope for the challenge project therefore would be things such as:

-* How EW-AI is on-boarded into EW-DOS,
-* How vendors/manufacturers are on-boarded/registered into EW-AI,
+a) Finalization of how vendors/manufacturers are on-boarded/registered into EW-AI,
-* How devices are fully authenticated/secured (I will integrate with ENS and DID identifiers though obviously) and I realize full authentication will ultimately be required,
+b) How devices are fully authenticated/secured (I will integrate with ENS and DID identifiers though obviously) and I realize full authentication will ultimately be required,
-* How various JSON Data payloads are handled in a full multi/cross vendor analysis (JSON Schema will be required, etc.).
-This project is focusing on the Single Vendor Marketplace (SVM) for now, although the architecture should not prevent Cross Vendor Marketplaces (CVM),
+c) CVM implementation (there are many privacy and access considerations in a multi-tenated system).
+I'm setting the project up for SVM, but will develop with the ultimate CVM goal in mind however, and try to incorporate anything practical to facilitate later expansion for supporting CVM,
-* Performance tuning and optimizations,
+d) Performance tuning and optimizations,
-* IT/Production/Operational deployments, etc. (this is alpha software)
+e) IT/Production/Operational deployments, etc.

-- The whole project could also be done on the dotnet core/MVC tech stack also (andn it could be ported to that platform later also).